oasis-tcs/openc2-jadn/jadn-v2.0.md

 As shown in [Figure 4-1](#figure-4-1----jadn-core-datatypes), a collection is a UML "MultiplicityElement" with cardinality bounds, ordering and uniqueness collection properties, while the compound type specifies the types of items in the collection.
-If TypeOptions does not include an ordering option, ArrayOf and Array specify a *sequence* of items and MapOf, Map, and Record specify a *set* of items:
+If a type definition does not contain an ordering option, ArrayOf and Array specify a *sequence* of items and MapOf, Map, and Record specify a *set* of items:

 | Compound Type       | Structured | Mapping | Collection Properties          |